 Creating an Access Key requires that you name the key.
 This has no connection to the key itself, it’s just a handy reminder of why you added it.
 E.g. to connect to a Tasseo or Graphiti dashboard, or to an alerting system such as Seyren.

 It’s not necessary for you to add a whitelist, but this will add an extra level of protection if your key is leaked, and you want to ensure that data is only coming from servers you control.
 The whitelist accepts comma-separated IP addresses in the standard format (XXX.XXX.XXX.XXX).

-Type - Grafana or Graphite
+Type - Primary Dashboard or Graphite

 Allows you to change the name of the Access Key or the IP whitelist.